-Table 28.
+Table 30.
 Table columns on the Device Registration/Auto Configuration Status tab

-Column Description Rule Name Name of the auto configuration rule.
-Create Time When the rule was created.
-Template Name Standalone AP template created in Creating an AP Configuration Template.
-Created by Who created the auto configuration rule.
-Tag If you assigned a tag to the device in the auto configuration inventory file, then that tag appears here.
-Action Clicking View allows you to look at the auto configuration rule.
+Column Description Action • Clicking View allows you to look at the auto configuration rule.
 Click Delete to delete the auto configuration rule.
 Click Stop to halt use of the auto configuration rule.
 Status Shows the status of the auto configuration rule.
 Default statuses include: Running: The auto configuration rule is in effect.
 Cancelled: The auto configuration rule is not in effect.